Volunteer with Project Citizenship

 Participate in a Citizenship Workshop

 Quality control: Review completed applications with pre-screened applicants.
-Reserved for licensed attorneys and DOJ Accredited Representatives.
-One-hour training required for first-time volunteers acting as quality control.
+Reserved for licensed attorneys and DOJ Accredited Representatives; one-hour training required.

 Advocate at Naturalization Interviews

-Click here to sign up for upcoming volunteer opportunities.
-After registering, look for confirmation and emails with details.
+See below upcoming volunteer opportunities.
+After registering, look for emailed confirmation with details.